-LING 512

-Advanced Phonological Analysis

-Fall 2022

-M 15:00 - 17:45 in person (CHD 419)

-COURSE OUTLINE

-INSTRUCTOR'S NAME: Angeliki Athanasopoulou

-OFFICE HOURS: Tu 13:00 - 15:00 via zoom (see D2L for link) or by appointment (send email)

-E-MAIL: angeliki.athanasopou@ucalgary.ca

-Note that I will respond to e-mails within 48h during weekdays.
+LING 403 Phonology II Winter 2023 TR 11:00 - 12:15 (MS 319) COURSE OUTLINE INSTRUCTOR'S NAME: Angeliki Athanasopoulou OFFICE HOURS: F 14:00 - 15:00 (CHD 513) or by appointment E-MAIL: angeliki.athanasopou@ucalgary.ca Note that I will respond to e-mails within 48h during weekdays.

 DESCRIPTION

-This is an advanced course in phonological theory with focus on analytical and critical skills required for conducting phonological research.
+This course focuses on Optimality Theory and Laboratory Phonology frameworks with a focus on prosodic and suprasegmental phenomena as well as phonological hierarchical structures.

 OBJECTIVES

-This course will give students an advanced overview of the fields of Theoretical and Laboratory Phonology as well as fundamental skills in phonological analysis.
+This course will give students an overview of phonological phenomena that are part of a language's prosody and phonological structure above the feature and segment.
+You will learn how to use OT to solve a range of phonological problems and the basic principles of Laboratory Phonology.
 We will discuss common phonological phenomena using data from a variety of languages.

 OUTCOMES

-Students will develop further their:
+Students will develop their: